FedX: Explanation-Guided Pruning for Communication-Efficient Federated Learning in Remote Sensing: Introduction

 In this paper, we focus on pruning-based methods and investigate the effectiveness of explanation-guided pruning in the context of FL for RS.
-We propose an adaptation of backpropagation-based explanation techniques to effectively address the communication overhead in RS applications.
-Our strategy leverages the explanation signals computed at the central server to assess the relevance of model parameters.
+To address this, we propose a strategy that utilizes backpropagation-based explanation methods to effectively reduce the communication overhead in FL for RS applications.
+We specifically focus on explanation-guided pruning in FL because magnitude-based and locally driven pruning methods can be less reliable for identifying globally relevant components.
+After aggregation across heterogeneous clients, updates from different data distributions may partially cancel each other out, causing parameters that are important for some clients to have small magnitudes in the global model despite carrying task relevant information.
+To overcome this limitation, our strategy leverages the explanation signals computed at the central server to assess the relevance of model parameters.
 Based on the relevance scores, the server performs pruning by removing less important neurons or filters from the global model.
 The pruned global model is then sent back to the clients for the next round of local training.
 By performing pruning methods at the server side, our strategy reduces the size of the global model transmitted in each round while preserving task-relevant information.
 This results in significantly lower communication costs, making the strategy particularly well-suited for large-scale, bandwidth-limited, and privacy-sensitive RS environments.
 It is worth noting that a preliminary version of our strategy was briefly introduced in \cite{klotz2025communication} with limited experimental evaluation.
 In this paper, we significantly extend that work by presenting a comprehensive description of the proposed strategy and conducting extensive experiments in the context of multi-label scene classification using the BigEarthNet-S2 dataset and single-label scene classification using the EuroSAT dataset.
 In addition, we extend the proposed methodology by replacing global pruning with a layer-wise pruning configuration.
 This change addresses the limitation of global pruning, which disproportionately removes components from deeper layers due to lower average relevance scores caused by relevance conservation.
 Layer-wise pruning configuration addresses this issue by applying thresholds within each layer, resulting in more balanced pruning and improved model robustness under high sparsity.
-To the best of our knowledge, it is the first FL strategy that integrates explanation-guided pruning to reduce communication overhead while preserving model performance in image classification tasks.
+To the best of our knowledge, it is the first FL strategy that utilizes explanation-guided pruning to reduce communication overhead while preserving model performance in image classification tasks.

 The rest of this article is organized as follows.
 Section II presents the related works.
 Section III introduces the proposed strategy.
 Section IV describes the considered RS image archives and the experimental setup, while Section V provides the experimental results.
 Section VI concludes our article.